JasonPollman/curried/packages/categories/utility/walk/readme.md

 of `object`.

 Note: `invokee` is called with two arguments:
-1. The current value of the property belonging to the object being iterated over.
+1. The current `value` of the property belonging to the object being iterated over.
+2. The parent object of `value`.
-2. An array of the "path" to that property.
+3. An array of strings representing the "path" to that property.

 ```js
 import walk from '@foldr/walk';